-The American College Testing (ACT) Service ASSET/COMPASS assessment inventories are given to new students in associate degree programs to determine academic readiness.
-The results are used for advising and placement purposes.
+The American College Testing (ACT) Service's ASSET/COMPASS assessment inventories are given to new students in associate degree programs to determine academic readiness.
+Students should complete the assessment inventories prior to registration for proper advising and placement.
+Information about score requirements is available in the Student Services Division.
+After testing, each student will receive a copy of his/her ASSET/COMPASS Student Advising Report listing scores obtained and course recommendations based on these scores.

-All associate degree students will be assessed in numerical skills, writing skills, algebra skills, and reading skills.
+All associate degree students will be assessed in writing, reading, numerical and algebra skills.
 Stand-alone diploma and certificate students may be assessed in reading and numerical skills.
 BLET students are required to take the reading assessment only.
 Special credit students are assessed only when necessary to satisfy a prerequisite course requirement.
+Students with special needs should contact the Counselor prior to scheduling their placement test to ensure that appropriate accommodations will be provided.